Wheest/wheest.github.io/_posts/2023-08-16-thesis_ratios.md

 | Male-Female ratio (est)   | 11.6077    |

 As you can see, we have significantly fewer unknown and ambiguous names, however most of these names have been filed as men, thus our male-female ratio has increased.
-I cannot say definitely that this is more accurate, however it correctly guesses names which I know the gender-guesser method got wrong.
+I cannot say definitely that this is more accurate, however it correctly guesses names which I know the `gender-guesser` method got wrong.
+Therefore, I consider this method to be more the more reliable one, even if this designation is not based on solid metrics.

 Now, let's compare against my field, to see if I beat the average.
 According to the British Computer Society, the gender ratio of people starting computer science degrees in the UK was 4.3:1 in 2022 [[source]](https://www.bcs.org/articles-opinion-and-research/women-choosing-computing-degrees-in-record-numbers/), which is significantly lower from the ratio of my thesis bibliography.